 The National Referral Laboratory provides unique expertise, particularly in prenatal diagnosis, with samples referred from Australasia, South-East Asia, the Pacific basin and beyond.

-The IMVS Mycology Unit (situated at Women's and Children's Hospital) is recognised by the South Australian Health Department as a State and National Reference Centre for Medical Mycology.
+SA Pathology's Mycology Unit (situated at Women's and Children's Hospital) is recognised by the South Australian Health Department as a State and National Reference Centre for Medical Mycology.
 The unit provides specialist diagnostic and reference services, teaching programs, and research activities pertaining to Medical Mycology.

-The IMVS is recognised as a WHO Supranational TB Reference Laboratory, providing laboratory and consultative services to Indonesia, East Timor, Solomon Islands and Vietnam.
+SA Pathology is recognised as a WHO Supranational TB Reference Laboratory, providing laboratory and consultative services to Indonesia, East Timor, Solomon Islands and Vietnam.

 Australian Salmonella Reference Centre